-This is a phase of adaptive habilitation, less structured treatment and more responsibility upon the WCDC participant.
+This is a phase of adaptive habilitation, less structured treatment and more responsibility upon the WCMHC participant.
 During this phase, a continuing care program will be continued, tailored to the specific needs of the participant.

 - Continue engagement with treatment

 - Continue to meet all Phase III requirements

 - Attend court every three weeks

-- Report to PSC staff as directed
+- Meet with therapist and case manager as directed

-- Employment or full time educational status (if appropriate)
+- Employment or full time educational status, if appropriate

-- Letter from sponsor/mentor detailing program work
+- Letter from sponsor/mentor detailing program work (if applicable)

 - Explanation of what step participants are working on

 - Attend 3 self-help meetings weekly

 - Address life skills

 - Maintain recovery network

-- Maintain prosocial activities
+- Maintain pro-social activities

 - Maintain housing

 - Demonstrate changing people, places and things

 - Address ancillary services (i.e. parenting, family support)

 - Urine and drug/alcohol screens negative

-- Complete additional ten (10) hours of community service

 - Complete either T4C or MRT (if applicable)

 - Explanation of insights and skills acquired through T4C or MRT and how to apply skills to everyday life

 - Address financial issues

 - Follow budget and update budget as necessary

 - Make substantial effort to pay restitution

 - Sign release of information to collateral contacts upon request

-- Minimum time in Phase IV is 90 days (120 in Track 3)
+- Minimum time in Phase IV is 90 days

-Participants can only advance to Phase V if substantially compliant with Phase IV requirements for a sustained period of time, have no drug tests which violate the alcohol and drug testing protocol and procedures for 120 days, and the Judge with input from the team WCDC team approves their written application explaining why he or she would like to move to Phase V.
+Participants can only advance to Phase V if substantially compliant with Phase IV requirements for a sustained period of time, have no drug tests which violate the alcohol and drug testing protocol and procedures for 120 days, and the Judge with input from the team WCMHC team approves their written application explaining why he or she would like to move to Phase V.